hbctraining/Training-modules/Intermediate_shell/lessons/positional_params.md

 As you write your own code it is good to remember that it is always safe to use **${VAR}** and that errors may result from using `$VAR` instead, even if it is convienent.
 As you navigate scripts written by other people you will see both forms.

-Let's test out this picard script this ourselves without actually running picard by using `echo`.
+Let's test out this script this ourselves without actually running picard by using `echo`.
 From your command line type `vim picard.sh` then type `i` to go to insert mode.

 now copy and paste the follwing into your file